Ukraine piles pressure on retreating Russian troops

-KHARKIV, Ukraine (AP) — Ukrainian troops continued to pile unrelenting pressure on retreating Russian forces on Tuesday, seeking to hold on to their sudden momentum that has produced major territorial gains and unexpected pressure on the Kremlin.
+KHARKIV, Ukraine (AP) — Ukrainian troops piled pressure on retreating Russian forces on Tuesday, pressing a counteroffensive that has produced major gains and a stunning blow to Moscow's military prestige.

-Fresh yellow-and-blue flags fluttered from the tallest buildings left in partly destroyed towns around Ukraine's second city, Kharkiv, while Ukrainian soldiers inspected charred Russian tanks left along the way.

-"From the beginning of September until today, our soldiers have already liberated more than 6,000 square kilometers of the territory of Ukraine — in the east and south.
-The movement of our troops continues,” said Ukrainian President Volodymyr Zelenskyy in his nightly address late Monday.

-Many of the claims of military success could not be independently verified.
+It was not yet clear if the Ukrainian blitz in the northeast after months of little discernible movement could signal a turning point in the nearly seven-month war.
+But the country's officials were buoyant, releasing footage showing their forces burning Russian flags and inspecting abandoned charred tanks.
+In one video, border guards tore down a poster that read, “We are one people with Russia.”

+Momentum has switched back and forth before, but rarely with such a big and sudden swing, and the Kremlin struggled to respond to the defeat, its largest since its forces abandoned a botched attempt to capture Kyiv early in the war.

+Ukrainian Deputy Minister of Defense Hanna Maliar said Kyiv is trying to persuade even more Russian soldiers to give up, launching shells filled with flyers ahead of their advance.

+“Russians use you as cannon fodder.
+Your life doesn’t mean anything for them.
+You don’t need this war.
+Surrender to Armed Forces of Ukraine," the flyers read.

-Rubbing salt into Russia’s wounds, British intelligence said that one of Moscow's premier forces, the 1st Guards Tank Army, had been “severely degraded” during the invasion and that “Russia’s conventional force designed to counter NATO is severely weakened.
+In one indication of the blow sustained by Moscow, British intelligence said that one premier force, the 1st Guards Tank Army, had been “severely degraded” during the invasion and that “Russia’s conventional force designed to counter NATO is severely weakened.
 It will likely take years for Russia to rebuild this capability.”

 The retreat didn't stop Russia from pounding Ukrainian positions, however.
 Early Tuesday, it shelled the city of Lozova in the Kharkiv region, killing three people and injuring nine, said regional governor Oleh Syniehubov.

+And Ukrainian officials said Russia kept up shelling around Europe’s largest nuclear facility, where fighting has raised fears of a nuclear disaster.
 The Nikopol area, which is across the Dnieper River from the Zaporizhzhia nuclear power plant, was shelled six times during the night but no injuries were immediately reported, said regional governor Valentyn Reznichenko.
-Continued shelling has left Europe’s largest nuclear facility in a precarious position.

 He said it could only point to one thing.
 “This is a sign of the desperation of those who contrived this war.
 This is how they react to the defeat of Russian forces in the Kharkiv region.
 They can’t do anything to our heroes on the battlefield.”